torecan/lara-cassandra/README.md

 Additionaly these feautres are supported by this driver:

-- Schemas with Partition and Clustering Keys:
+- Schemas with Partition Keys and Clustering Columns:
  ```
     $table->int('bucket')->partition();
     $table->int('id')->partition();